 - Make a paste of lemon juice and salt.
 Apply the mixture to the stain, and let it stand for 30–60 minutes.
 Wipe off salt with a clean towel.

 Sprinkle a light layer of baking soda over the entire surface and let it sit for a long time — at least a couple of hours.
-It will absorb any excess liquid from the stain removal process, and leave your mattress smelling fresh and clean.
+It will absorb any excess liquid from the stain removal process and leave your mattress smelling fresh and clean.
 Vacuum off the baking soda, making sure to get into any crevices to remove the powder.

 Perhaps the best thing for your mattress is fresh air and UV sunlight.
-Not everyone will be able to haul their mattress down the stairs and into the backyard (hi city folk!) but if you can, it’s a great way to naturally eliminate bacteria.
-Plus you’ll get extra household Brownie points for cleanliness.
+Not everyone will be able to haul their mattress down the stairs and into the backyard (hi city folk!), but if you can, it’s a great way to naturally eliminate bacteria.
+Plus, you’ll get extra household Brownie points for cleanliness.